 Photosynthetic Energy Transduction

-Photosynthetic Energy Transduction research at NREL is funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, and Biological and Environmental Research Programs, and the EERE Bioenergy Technologies Office.
+This work is funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences, Solar Photochemistry Program.